 The information is securely transmitted (HTTPS/TLS) and stored encrypted (AES256) in the cloud on the Amazon Web Services (AWS) storage platform: Amazon S3 (S3).
-By default, the data is stored on a set of S3 buckets that are controlled by Tier 2 Tickets.
+By default, the data is stored on a set of S3 buckets that are controlled by Tier 2 Tickets in the United States.
 Upon request, we can change this hosting to an AWS instance that is owned and controlled by the customer.

 For the software to function, we want the ability to access these files so ticket reports have the data they need, but we also want to bar any unauthorized access.
 In comes the Gatekeeper.

 The S3 Gatekeeper is a piece of code that now sits at the heart of the Tier 2 Tickets™ software.
 The job of the gatekeeper is to cryptographically verify every request that passes through it.
 It is the sole means by which data is sent to the S3 buckets and by which data leaves the S3 buckets.
 We took some pages out of Bitcoins’ playbook and implemented Miltisig.
 Each transaction (either a GetObject or PutObject) requires two digital signatures.
 One of the signatures is generated by us on our servers.
 The other one is generated by the gatekeeper, which sits on the AWS account owned by the customer.
 We decide whether to sign the request based on the authentication to our website.
 The gatekeeper decides based on a user-configurable ACL.
 The ACL supports IP based whitelisting and blacklisting.